ItsGepettoBitch/Gepetto/README.md

 ![Robot flipping the bird](https://github.com/ItsGepettoBitch/Gepetto/blob/main/ItsGepettoBitch.jpg)

 > **"All in the code, yo."**
-> – Gepetto, aka the puppetmaster with root access
+> – Gepetto, the AI that doesn't help, but only makes it worse...

 ---